vaishali2510/welcome/Syllabus.md

 Release date: October 2012
 ```

+There will be more books from a project called [Runestone Interactive](https://runestone.academy/runestone/books/index).
+I have already created a class for us in this website with the class name as `DS-542`.
+What you have to do is the following:

+1. Register to the `Runestone Interactive` from their [website](https://runestone.academy/runestone/default/user/register).
+Follow their [tutorial](https://runestone.academy/runestone/static/instructorguide/Registration/registerYourself.html#registration-chap) if you have any issues.
+2. Enter the course name as `DS-542`.
+3. You should be registered to the class!

 ## Grade Determination

 The items that student is responsible for this class is the following.
 Students will be graded according to this chart.